 So you thought a top sheet, or flat sheet, was just for use on the bed, right?
 Wrong!
 There are many fun and useful ways to utilize a Flat Sheet!
-And until we run out, you can get a BedVoyage bamboo flat sheet on SALE!!
-Twin and Full for $15 and Queen and King for $20.00, that is a BARGAIN for lovely bamboo~

-First, a little history on the Flat Sheet:
+To look into some Creative Uses for Flat Sheets, first; a little history on the Flat Sheet:

 At one time, all sheets were flat sheets, created without pockets or elastic, which were tucked around the mattress.
 That is, until 1959, when Bertha Berman patented a design for a fitted sheet with elastic pockets that tucked around the edges of the mattress.
 Berman’s design took off and can now be found on beds around the world!

 Many hotels to this day make their beds with flat sheets on top and bottom, as it easier to fold a flat sheet than a fitted.
 This requires less lifting of the mattress, which was causing carpel tunnel syndrome for housekeepers.